Revelstoke, British Columbia

 Revelstoke is simply one of the very best ski resorts we’ve ever been to.
-It has everything every serious skier is looking for: Massive vertical, lots of natural snow, cold temps giving it perfect snow quality, steeps, bowls, tree skiing, lack of crowds, scenery, and variety.
-We are ranking it as #2 on our list behind Telluride, which just barely edges it out on our list because of the town of Telluride and the fact that Revelstoke has just begun building out their lift and base infrastructure whereas Telluride is complete.
+It has everything every serious skier is looking for: Massive vertical, lots of natural snow, cold temps for perfect snow quality, steeps, bowls, tree skiing, lack of crowds, scenery, and variety.
+We are ranking it as #2 on our list behind Telluride.
+Telluride just barely edges it out on top because of the town of Telluride and the fact that Revelstoke has just begun building out their lift and base infrastructure whereas Telluride is complete.

-The base village was very small at the point we visited which was only 10-years into the resort’s existence, but there are big plans for it in the future.
+The base village was very small at the point we visited which was only 10-years into the resort’s existence.
+But there are big plans for it in the future.
 We found a great restaurant for lunch: Rockford Wok Bar & Grill.
-There are 2 other restaurants to choose from in the village and a large cafeteria at the mid station of the Gondola as well as one at the top.
+There are 2 other restaurants to choose from in the village.
+There is also a large cafeteria at the mid station of the Gondola, as well as one at the top.
 This provides a nice variety of places to eat.

-The town of Revelstoke is down the road from the resort a few miles, and that’s where we stayed.
+The town of Revelstoke is down the road from the resort a few miles.
+That’s where we stayed.
 There is a hotel at the base village and some condos, but most of the lodging is still in the town.
 It’s better to stay there anyway because that’s where the apres action and best restaurants are.

 - Biggest vertical drop in North America